-Figure 8-1 - Transmission System Modeling Techniques in EMTDC
+Figure 8-1 - Transmission System Modeling Techniques in EMTDC π-Sections π -sections are discussed in detail later in this chapter.

-P-Sections

 A π -section model will give the correct fundamental impedance, but cannot accurately represent other frequencies unless many sections are used (which is inefficient).
-It is suitable for very short lines where the travelling wave models cannot be used, due to time step constraints.
+It is suitable for very short lines where the traveling wave models cannot be used, due to time step constraints.
 In EMTDC, π -sections are not considered a very elegant means of transmission line modeling for the following reasons:

-- Greater computational time and increased EMTDC conductance matrix sizes - Do not represent propagation delay - Not practical with a large number of mutually coupled conductors - Frequency dependent attenuation of the traveling waves is not easily or accurately incorporated
+- Greater computational time and increased EMTDC conductance matrix sizes. - Do not represent propagation delay. - Not practical with a large number of mutually coupled conductors. - Frequency dependent attenuation of the traveling waves is not easily or accurately incorporated.